INTO-CPS-Association/example_digital-twin_incubator/README.md

 8. We shy away from branches except when they add a substantial amount of functionality.
 Commit and push responsibly to the main branch, that is, always make sure that:
    1. That all tests pass (unit tests and integration tests).
    2. That new code is documented and tested.
    3. That documentation links are not broken.
-Use for example, [markdown-link-check](https://github.com/tcort/markdown-link-check) to check all md fiels for broken links:
+Use for example, [markdown-link-check](https://github.com/tcort/markdown-link-check) to check all md files for broken links:
       1. `Get-ChildItem -Include *.md -Recurse | Foreach {markdown-link-check --config .\markdown_link_check_config.json $_.fullname}`
 9. Much more on https://github.com/HugoMatilla/The-Pragmatic-Programmer